 Instructors must establish, post, and make students aware of regularly scheduled office hours.
 The office hours' schedule, with any exceptions to the stated requirements, shall be approved by the department chair.
 Consult your department chairperson for guidelines for number of office hours per class hour required.
-Full-time faculty members must establish, post, and make students aware of at least 5 regularly scheduled office hours so distributed throughout each week of the semester as to be of maximum convenience to the students.
-Part-time faculty are expected to provide at least 1.5 office hours per week for each 3-credit course up to the full-time 5-hour requirement.
+(Full-time faculty members must establish, post, and make students aware of at least five regularly scheduled office hours so distributed throughout each week of the semester as to be of maximum convenience to the students.
+Part-time faculty are expected to provide 1.5 hours per week for each 3 credit class up to the full-time 5 hour requirement.)